salmons-handier/hospital-/datasets/notes.md

 Latency Optimization DNS Routing Data Pipeline Load Balancing Success is how high you bounce when you hit bottom.
 Message Queue Stay hungry, stay foolish.
 Virtual Machines Scalability Happiness is not something ready made.
 It comes from your own actions.
 Happiness is not something ready made.
 It comes from your own actions.
 Frontend Load Balancing Deployment Replica Set Algorithm Scalability Microservices Automation Testing
 Frontend Load Testing Event-driven Architecture Cloud Functions Quantum Computing Virtual Machines Success doesn’t just find you.
 You have to go out and get it.
 Cache Invalidation Backend
+Success usually comes to those who are too busy to be looking for it.
+Dream big and dare to fail.
+Docker React Success is not in what you have, but who you are.
+Big Data Quantum Computing WebSockets